-Credit facility
+Credit facility and bank guarantee

-On November 22, 2013, the Company obtained a \$5.0 million credit facility with Citibank in connection with the issuance of a bank guarantee of \$3.4 million Singapore dollars to the Landlord in connection with the Lease Agreement.
-The bank guarantee is effective from December 1, 2013 to November 30, 2014.
+On November 22, 2013, the Company obtained a \$5.0 million credit facility with Citibank in connection with the issuance of a bank guarantee of \$3.4 million Singapore dollars to the Landlord in connection with the lease.
+The bank guarantee was effective from December 1, 2013 to November 30, 2014.
+On November 19, 2014, the Company extended the expiration date of the bank guarantee to November 30, 2015 and increased the amount to \$3.5 million Singapore dollars.

-NOTE 8: SHAREHOLDERS' EQUITY AND EMPLOYEE BENEFIT PLANS
+NOTE 10: SHAREHOLDERS' EQUITY AND EMPLOYEE BENEFIT PLANS